toybreaker/binocle/README.md

 **PROFILE image change?**
-Upload a picture named profile.jpg to the shared gdrive folder with same specs as for works images, then i will be processed by gulp as works images.
+Upload a picture named profile.jpg to the shared gdrive folder with same specs as for works images, then it will be processed by gulp as works images.
 (If in a hurry [upload](https://github.com/toybreaker/binocle/tree/gh-pages/assets/p) 3 pictures properly dimensioned named profile-640.jpg, profile-1024.jpg, profile-1920.jpg overwriting the existing ones.)

 **WORKS: disable + enable project?**
 Move project row form [works.csv](https://github.com/toybreaker/binocle/blob/gh-pages/_data/works.csv) to [works_to_finish.csv](https://github.com/toybreaker/binocle/blob/gh-pages/_data/works_to_finish.csv).
 When done, move it back.